Yathuwaran/TTK4145-Elevator/README.md

 TODO:

  - [ ] Fix bugs in controller
  - [ ] Add functionality such that Hall_btn lights are same for all elevs
  - [ ] Add backup (not sure if needed?)

+Known bugs

+ - [ ] Cab orders are sometimes executed by other elevators
+ - [ ] Some orders are weighed poorly, orders inefficient